Pre-shipment inspection China

 What should buyers confirm before pickup?

-Confirm cartons, labels, packing list, shipping marks, pickup address, loading window, and visible shipment-readiness evidence before the forwarder collects the goods.
+Before forwarder pickup, buyers should confirm cartons, labels, packing list, shipping marks, pickup address, loading window, and visible shipment-readiness evidence.
+If those signals do not match, delay pickup, request correction, or re-check before the goods leave the supplier or warehouse.

 1Final carton count against the packing list and purchase order